 In the case of weighted average cost of capital, the average portion of each cost is considered for the calculation of the total cost of capital of the firm.

 The capital structure represents the way in which a company utilizes the amount of its finance and assets for the effectiveness of the business.
 The capital structure shows the mode from which the amount of corporate capital is subscribed.

-Money which is borrows by the business to meet the financial needs.
+Money is borrowed by the business to meet financial needs.
 There are generally two types of debt financing.

 - Long term financing

 It represents the amount of capital that the business utilized for planning processes such as used capital for long term investment in form of purchasing long term assets and short term investments.